FrankZxShen/ATS/README.md

 # ATS-Demo
-A ''demo'' of ATS (Adversarial Training with OCR-Level Perturbation Incorporation for Scene-Text Visual Question Answering)
+A ''demo'' of ATS (Adversarial Training with OCR Modality Perturbation Incorporation for Scene-Text Visual Question Answering)